By Britta Foulis – Content Marketing Manager

 While we won’t be able to show you mandrill in Kenya or Tanzania, we have a group of very special chimpanzee who call Rubondo Island home.
 Journey with us to Rubondo and spend a few days with us, head out with a ranger, trekking into the forest towards the latest area the chimps had been spotted.
 Read more about our Chimpanzee Habituation Project here.

 Hide Out Near a Hyena Den

-When heading out on a game drive in Tanzania or Kenya you are more than likely to spot a hyena or two – if you’re lucky, you’ll come across a den with many hyenas and hopefully some cute pups, too.
+When heading out on a game drive in Tanzania or Kenya you are more than likely to spot a hyena or two – if you’re lucky, you’ll come across a den with many hyena and hopefully some cute pups, too.

 The Lion King depicted hyena as followers and not that bright, when in reality they are incredibly hardy and quick-thinking.
-The preconception of them being mangy scavengers is not always true, hyena have been known to hunt and kill wildebeest and antelope.
+The preconception of them being exclusively scavengers is not always true, hyena have been known to hunt and kill wildebeest and antelope.

 Have Breakfast with a Hornbill

-It seems as though this might not be too far from the truth when it comes to hornbills in real life as this cheeky male who frequents Oliver’s Camp showed us.
+It seems as though this might not be too far from the truth when it comes to hornbills in real life as this cheeky male who frequents Oliver’s showed us.
 After eyeing out some delicious freshly-baked muffins on our breakfast deck, he promptly stole one for his own breakfast and seemed quite pleased with himself.

 The red-billed hornbill can be found throughout Tanzania, specifically in central Tanzania, but we have many who spend their time in the trees surrounding Oliver’s Camp and can be seen here throughout the year.